 Individuals that drink excessively will begin to build a tolerance to alcohol.
 A tolerance will force a person to drink more in order to achieve the same effects as before.
 This is often the first sign of addiction.

-If someone continues to drink, withdrawal symptoms will begin to appear.
+If someone continues to drink, alcohol withdrawal symptoms will begin to appear.
 Their bodies will get used to having the alcohol in their systems.
 They won’t feel normal if they are not intoxicated.
 They will begin shaking and may also feel like they have the flu.
 The only way to get relief is to drink more.

 Once withdrawal symptoms form, it can be very difficult to quit.